rShetty/pencil/resiliency-in-ds-2.md

 - How monitoring can help prevent faults turning into failures

 10) Canary Deployments
-- Gradual rollout of features
+- What are canary deployments ?
-- Of algorithms
+- Gradual rollout of features/algorithms
-- Deployments to only part of the service
+- Canarying
 - Advantages